vsajip/sphinx_sizzle_theme/docs/index.rst

 steps:

-* Have a span with a CSS class ``tc-infotip`` and another CSS class starting with ``tci-``, where the suffix is treated as a key. to use when finding the tooltip's HTML.
+* Have a span with a CSS class ``tc-infotip`` and another CSS class starting with ``tci-``, where the suffix is treated as a key to use when finding the tooltip's HTML.
 In the above example, that's done using the markup ``:fa:`info-circle,tc-infotip,tci-ver-0.0.9```.
 The ``tc-infotip`` class is used to style the content with the tip (by default, it just indicates via the cursor that help is available).
 * Immediately following that, have a span which has the ``tc-info`` class.
-IN the above example, that's just ```:span:`tc-info|``` (the span here has no text; it simply serves as a marker for the preceding element.
+In the above example, that's just ``:span:`tc-info|``` (the span here has no text; it simply serves as a marker for the preceding element.
 But it's fine to have text, too, as in the examples below).
 * In :file:`conf.py`, the ``custom_data`` theme option was set to have some pertinent